- Press Release

 IA.
 Analysis of Solar Active Regions and Activity from 01/2100Z to 02/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 0 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on day one (03 May) and expected to be very low with a slight chance for a C-class flare on days two and three (04 May, 05 May).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (03 May, 04 May, 05 May).

 IIA.
-Geophysical Activity Summary 01/2100Z to 02/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
-Solar wind speed reached a peak of 579 km/s at 02/0901Z.
-Total IMF reached 9 nT at 01/2202Z.
-The maximum southward component of Bz reached -7 nT at 02/0140Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 2978 pfu.
+Geophysical Activity Summary 01/2100Z to 02/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 381 km/s at 02/0110Z.
+Total IMF reached 10 nT at 02/0926Z.
+The maximum southward component of Bz reached -6 nT at 02/0020Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 262 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (03 May) and quiet levels on days two and three (04 May, 05 May).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (03 May, 04 May) and quiet to unsettled levels on day three (05 May).

 III.
 Event probabilities 03 May-05 May